 - Field notes

-- Direct Observation Forms (Clinical or procedural)
+- Direct Observation Tools (Clinical encounters or procedural)

-Feedback may be obtained from physician colleagues, other medical personnel or patients and documented using:
+Feedback may be obtained from physician colleagues, other medical personnel, or patients and documented using:

-- Structured forms “Medical Colleague Interview” tool
+- Structured forms such as the “Medical Colleague Interview” tool

 - Field notes